Use the Overview dashboard in Workload Factory for EDA

 When you update the filter selections, all information is refreshed to show only the matching file systems.

-Cluster health status
+View cluster health status

 At the top of the dashboard, a snapshot of health and activity across your filtered file systems is displayed.
 This information is only shown when at least one FSx for ONTAP link is associated with your file systems.
-If no links are available, the information is hidden.

 -

-Latency: Displays the number of latency events detected across the file systems in scope.
+Latency: Number of latency events detected

 -